 In these Bible verses about managing finances, we see some main principles:

 - God blesses those who make money through honest work rather than sinful practices.

 - God calls us to pay back what we owe and help those who have helped us.

-- It’s wise for us to plan, thinking through how we’ll make money, and spend money.
+- It’s wise for us to plan, think through how we’ll make money, and spend money.

 - Saving money can help set us up for future financial success.